Former Patriots receiver Julian Edelman joining 'Fox NFL Kickoff' studio show | News Channel 3-12

 “It’s not just the fact that he’s done TV, it’s that he’s taken such an interest, even toward the end of his playing career,” said Brad Zager, Fox Sports executive producer and president of production & operations .
 “He’s somebody that’s so engaging when you talk to him in person, or when you see the clips of him doing TV or doing these podcasts as he’s done.
 He’s also gained the credibility of fans with the teams that he was on.”

-The rest of the “Fox NFL Sunday” crew is back with Charissa Thompson, Charles Woodson, Michael Vick and Peter Schrager.
+The rest of the “Fox NFL Kickoff” crew is back with Charissa Thompson, Charles Woodson, Michael Vick and Peter Schrager.

 Edelman’s addition also means that Tom Brady’s two favorite targets are part of the Fox Sports roster.
 Brady is likely to become the network’s top analyst next season while Rob Gronkowski has done some work on “Fox NFL Sunday.”